Songonge/Data-Analytics-Projects/All Projects/Credit Scoring/Credit Scoring Report.md

 ## Importing the Cleaned Data to Power BI where to Analyse it
 After launching Power BI, I connected to the data as follows:
-* Clicked on Get data under the Home tab within the Data group
+* Clicked on Get Data under the Home tab within the Data group
 * Selected SQL Server from the list
 * Entered the Server name and the database name in each cell
 * Clicked on OK.
 This opened a popup window.